What Does Proposition 213 Mean for Uninsured Drivers in CA?

 If you have uninsured motorist coverage as part of your auto insurance policy, you may still be able to recover non-economic damages even if the at-fault driver was uninsured.
 This coverage essentially steps in to provide compensation that the uninsured driver would have been liable for.

-No, Proposition 213 does not affect punitive damages, which are awarded to punish the at-fault driver for particularly egregious conduct.
+No, the regulation does not affect punitive damages, which are awarded to punish the at-fault driver for particularly egregious conduct.

-Yes, Proposition 213 is still in effect in California.
+Yes, this regulation is still in effect in California.
 However, it’s important to consult with legal experts or professionals for the most up-to-date information and advice regarding this law.

 Contact an Award-Winning Lawyer Today!